joemo58/Netflix-Clone/k8s/README.md

 ```

 ### Map the base URL to localhost in hosts file
+This will let you access the site using the netflix-clone.local URL, rather than localhost
 ```bash
 sudo sh -c "echo "127.0.0.1       netflix-clone.local" >> /etc/hosts"
 ```